DÉSIRÉE KLINGLER

 CV

-After my LL.M., I am now working as a Research Fellow at Yale Law School, conducting research in law and economics of Swiss and international economic law.
+During my Ph.D., I was a Visiting Researcher and Research Fellow at Yale Law School, conducting research at the intersection of law and economics.

 YALE FOX FELLOW, COPENHAGEN BUSINESS SCHOOL

-For 2021, I have been awarded the Yale Fox International Fellowship to conduct research on behavioural economics and public law at the Copenhagen Business School, working together with professor Pedro Telles.
+In 2021, I was a Yale Fox International Fellow conducting research on contract modifications at the Copenhagen Business School, working together with Prof. Pedro Telles.

 SENIOR CONSULTANT, ROLAND BERGER

-I was working as a senior consultant at Roland Berger for almost three years, improving performance and efficiency in the public sector, consulting the German Office for Migration and Refugees (BAMF) during the Syrian refugee crisis.
+I was working as a consultant and then senior consultant at Roland Berger for almost three years, improving performance and efficiency in the public sector, consulting the German Office for Migration and Refugees (BAMF) during the Syrian refugee crisis.

-I was a law clerk for Judge Eva Schneeberger at the Swiss Federal Administrative Court, Division II on Economic Matters, drafting judgments on public procurement, financial market regulation and antitrust law.
+I was a law clerk for Judge Eva Schneeberger at the Swiss Federal Administrative Court, Division II on Economic Matters, drafting judgments on public procurement, financial market regulation and competition law.

 JUNIOR ASSOCIATE, HOMBURGER